Trump vows to 'steal' jobs from other countries in winding speech on economic plans

 "We're going to use our resources to our benefit," Trump said, also touting fewer environmental regulations around manufacturing.
 "And it'll be clean and environmentally perfect so that American — and Americans can manufacture everything that we need, the resources we have right here, American soil.
 It's got everything: it's got the rare earth, it's got the oil, it's got the gas.
 We have everything — the only thing we don't have is smart people leading our country."

 Trump didn't offer specifics on many proposals.
-Some economists — and fellow Republicans — have warned that key Trump policies, like expanded tariffs, may hurt American consumers through retaliatory tariffs on exports that could in turn make things more expensive for Americans.
+Some economists — and fellow Republicans — have warned that key Trump policies, like expanded tariffs, may hurt American consumers by making things more expensive and could harm American workers if countries enact retaliatory tariffs on exports.

 "I’m not a fan of tariffs, they raise the prices for American consumers," Senate Republican Leader Mitch McConnell told reporters Tuesday.
 "I’m more of a free-trade kind of Republican that remembers how many jobs are created by the exports that we engage in.
 So, I’m not a tariff fan."